Arizona Guardianship and Conservatorship: A Family’s Guide

 Because guardianship removes rights, the law favors lighter-touch options when they’ll do the job.
 Depending on the situation, alternatives can include:

 - Durable and healthcare powers of attorney — if the person still has capacity to sign them.
+See our guide to the Arizona healthcare power of attorney and living will.

 - A representative payee for managing Social Security or other benefit income.